alex-dubrouski/java-test/README.md

 - To build code `$ mvn clean install`
 - To run it `$ java -jar target/benchmarks.jar`
 - To see list of possible options `java -jar target/benchmarks.jar -h`

+## Prerequisites

+Running this benchmark requires Java 11/12 as I used EpsilonGC to avoid possible GC overhead